kmkr/splendid-nudibranch/content.md

 Tags	shrimp anilao 2014 philippines
 Desc	The single one goal for the dive I took this photo was to find this beautiful, rare shrimp.
 The dive guide I dove with had seen it on a previous dive and knew approximately where to find it, but it's only two centimeter long and well camouflaged.

-DSC02484.jpg

-Title	Klara of Pandan Island
-Tags	philippines pandan-island 2014 parrot
-Desc	On a tiny island just outside Mindoro lives an old parrot named Klara.
-She is watched over by the owners of the island.
-I didn't like it at first, but over time I learned there was more to it than just keeping a parrot as a pet.
-In fact, the story is very touching but too long to write here.
-Ask me one time if you want to hear it.

 DSC02931.jpg (mangler lokalt)